openworm/org.geppetto.docs/source/geppettomodel.md

 ### Geppetto Meta-Model
-The Geppetto Meta-Model is a description of what can be found inside a Geppetto model, hence the "Meta".
+The Geppetto Meta-Model is a description of what can be found inside a Geppetto model, hence the "meta".
 The main concepts to
 understand from the Geppetto Meta-Model are **Type**, **Variable** and **Value**, and they will be familiar to pretty much every developer.